mhdr/sc-widgets/ScArc.md

 Also you can decide witch dimension want to fill: none, both dimensions, vertical or horizontal.<br />
 This for give to the user many combinations to render the arc on the drawing area.
 **LOOK** some images exmaple at the end of this page.

+## ScArc class details
+This class extend the [ScWidget](ScWidget) class.
+By default the arc create a closed circle: from 0° to 360°.<br />
+Note that all angle is usually expressed in degrees and almost methods need to have an delta angle relative to the start angle.

 #### Static methods